 - ensuring that we have effective complaints and whistleblowing measures in place;

-- ensuring that we provide a safe physical environment for the children we work with, our staff and volunteers by applying health and safety measures in accordance with the law and regulatory guidance;
+- ensuring that we provide a safe physical environment for the children we work with, our employees and volunteers by applying health and safety measures in accordance with the law and regulatory guidance;